| |

 • 1 small clove garlic, mashed into a paste

-• 2 tablespoons lime juice, or cider vinegar
+• 2 tbsp lime juice, or cider vinegar

 • 1 scant teaspoon granulated sugar, optional